Chapter 11: The Way They Govern

 In an egalitarian society, this equips all to live happily ever after.
 But sadly, some individuals succumb to that basest of human forces - greed.
 They want control.
 And the only way to gain control of others is to starve them of information, while holding on to it oneself.
 In other words - to monopolise information about one's geographic, social and economic environments.

 The monopolization of information has been the foundation of power and oppression throughout history.
-The recipe is simple: isolate individuals from each other, confiscate their land, force them to move to find both work and their needs of life, divide the generations, divide communities into mutually isolated families, and above all, keep each and all ignorant of the broader geographic, social and economic picture.
+The recipe is simple: isolate individuals from each other, confiscate their land, force them to move to find both work and their needs of life, divide the generations, divide communities into mutually isolated families, and above all, keep each and all ignorant or disinformed about the broader geographic, social and economic picture.

 The Threat of Education